Collision vs. Comprehensive Car Insurance

 What is collision insurance?

-Collision coverage pays for damage to your car that happens as a result of a crash.
+Collision coverage pays for damage to your car when you get into a crash.

-This includes a collision with another vehicle or a single-vehicle crash, such as if you slide on ice into a tree.
+This includes a collision with another vehicle or an object, such as sliding on ice into a tree.

 Types of damage covered by collision auto insurance

-Like comprehensive insurance, collision coverage has a deductible: the amount you have to pay before your insurance will cover additional losses.
+Like comprehensive insurance, collision coverage has a deductible, which is the amount you have to pay before your insurance starts to pay for the damage.
 You'll set this amount when you buy your policy.
-A higher deductible results in more affordable monthly premiums.
+A higher deductible means lower monthly premiums.

 What are the benefits of collision insurance?

-The main benefit of collision insurance is that you won't have to pay for high repair costs after an accident, if you would be unable to afford repair costs or if you simply value peace of mind.
+The main benefit of collision insurance is that you won't have to pay for high repair costs after an accident.

-Collision insurance will also pay for damage to your car if you're in a crash, but can't find the other driver — whether you're in a hit and run, or if the other driver simply stops responding to your calls after the crash occurs.
+Collision insurance will also pay for damage to your car if you're in a crash but can't get the other driver to pay — whether you're in a hit and run, or if the other driver simply stops responding to your calls after the crash occurs.

 When should you drop comprehensive and collision insurance?

-While there is no perfect formula or rule on when to drop comprehensive and collision insurance, you should generally drop them once the value of your car and its replacement parts approaches the cost of your premiums and deductible.
+While there is no rule, you may want to consider dropping comprehensive and collision insurance when the value of your car and its replacement parts is about the same as the cost of your premiums and deductible.

 Find Cheap Auto Insurance Quotes in Your Area